Chinnadana Nee Kosam: Music

 Anoop Rubens composed the film's soundtrack and background score.
 The soundtrack consists of 6 songs all written by Krishna Chaitanya and composed by Rubens.
 The release date was confirmed as 27 November 2014 by Nithiin.
 Aditya Music acquired the audio rights.
 Nagarjuna was invited as the chief guest for the audio launch event held at Shilpakala Vedika.

 Reception

 Reviewing the soundtrack, Sasidhar A. S. of The Times of India rated the album 3 out of 5 and called it a feel good album.
 IndiaGlitz rated the soundtrack 3 out of 5 and stated "Anup Rubens gives an album that his previous films with Nithin stood testimony to".
-The soundtrack was successful and the platinum disc was launched at Sri Venkateswara University in Tirupati on 19 December 2014 when Nithiin visited the Sri Venkateswara Swamy temple to pray for the film's success.
+The platinum disc was launched at Sri Venkateswara University in Tirupati on 19 December 2014.

 Release

 The film was initially planned for a release on 19 December 2014.
 Later it was postponed to 25 December 2014 as a Christmas release.
 Asian Movies & CineGalaxy Inc., acquired the overseas theatrical rights.